 Here’s how to implement secure dependencies management as part of your DevOps pipeline:

 → Vulnerability detection.
 Kiuwan scans your project’s dependencies for known vulnerabilities by cross-referencing them against vulnerability databases such as the National Vulnerability Database (NVD) and other sources.
-It provides you with a detailed report of the identified vulnerabilities, including their severity, impact, and potential exploits.
+It provides a detailed report of the identified vulnerabilities, including their severity, impact, and potential exploits.

 → Risk assessment.
 Kiuwan evaluates the overall risk of your application based on the identified vulnerabilities, considering factors such as the exploitability of the vulnerabilities and their potential impact on your application.

 → Remediation guidance.
 Kiuwan offers actionable recommendations to remediate the identified vulnerabilities, such as updating the affected dependencies to a secure version or applying patches.
-It helps you prioritize which vulnerabilities to address first based on their risk level.
+It helps you prioritize which vulnerabilities to address based on their risk level.

 → Continuous monitoring.
 Kiuwan’s SCA can be integrated into your development pipeline, enabling continuous monitoring of your dependencies.
-This allows you to detect and address vulnerabilities as soon as they emerge, reducing the window of opportunity for attackers to exploit them.
+This allows you to detect and address vulnerabilities as soon as they emerge, reducing the opportunity for attackers to exploit them.

 SAST is a type of security testing that involves analyzing application source code, bytecode, or binary code to identify potential security vulnerabilities, coding issues, and compliance violations.
 SAST tools like Kiuwan examine the code without executing it, making it particularly useful for detecting issues early in the development process.